Policy and Procedure Name:

 corresponding note in the claims management system.

-Not appropriate, the CSS should enter a note with the reason why.
+appropriate, enter a note with the reason why.

 i.

-Claims services staff will make initial contacts to all parties within three
+Services staff will make initial contacts to all parties within three business

-business days of the assignment of the claim, regardless of whether the claim
+days of the assignment of the claim, regardless of whether the claim is lost-time

-The CSS must make the contact by phone unless an employer has
+CSS must make the contact by phone unless the employer has specifically

 b.
 The

-MCS will make contact via letter, however, the MCS is expected to make a
+MCS will make contact via letter, however, the MCS is expected to make contact

 i.

-Request new or missing information that is necessary for determination
+new or missing information that is necessary for the determination of the

 iv.
 If